strelec/MemoryBeast/README.md

 })
 ```

-The second number beside the IP designates how should the client divide the future data amongst the instances.
-Instance with two times higher number should have twice as much RAM & CPU power.
+The second number beside the IP designates in what proportion should the client divide the future data amongst the workers.
+A worker with two times higher number should have twice as much RAM & CPU power.

-Then you are free to load the data (if you didn't do that on server initialization).
+Then you are free to load the data (if you didn't do that on worker initialization).
 Specify the file and table name:

 ```ruby
 comp.load '../../sets/tiny.json', 'data'